Qinka/Qinka-Blog/post/fpga/get-started.md

 The first step to build yourself a 4-bit adder is creating a new project on the ISE.

 For Xilinx ISE Design Suite 14.7, you should need fire up the software.
 It's at most lying in the **Xilinx ISE Design Suite -> ISE Design Tools** in your start menu.
-If you used Windows 10, it might lying in **Xilinx ISE Design Suite**.
+If you used Windows 10, it might lie in **Xilinx ISE Design Suite**.
 Choose **Project Navigator**

 Then press the **New Project** tab or select **File -> New Project** to create a new project.